bgruening/galaxytools/tools/image_processing/imagej2/readme.md

 `ImageJ2 --ij2 --headless --jython ~jython_script.py arg1, arg2, ...`

 Each tool execution starts the ImageJ2 application within a Java virtual machine (JVM).
 When ImageJ2 is finished processing the Jython script, the results are either written to a file or returned to the calling Galaxy process.
 The JVM is shut down, and the Galaxy job terminates.
+This approach provides the ability to run ImageJ2 tools from Galaxy on any supported HPC environment.

+Of course, eliminating the ImageJ2 GUI restricts us to wrapping only those ImageJ2 plugins that do not require any GUI components (i.e., the ImageJ2 window manager).
+Plugins are written by an open community, so not all of them are written in such a way that they can be executed from the command line and produce useful results.
+For example, some plugins create one or more images that can only be accessed via calls to the ImageJ2 window manager, and running in headless mode eliminates the window manager as well as other GUI components.

 Those familiar with ImageJ2 will find differences with this general pattern for executing ImageJ2 tools within Galaxy.
 ImageJ2 accounts for user defined global preferences which are available to tools throughout the session, and an image can be uploaded and run through any number of available tools, saving only the final image.
 While Galaxy currently does not account for user preferences defined in ImageJ2, enhancements to the Galaxy framework are planned that will accomodate these kinds of settings (e.g., binary image options).
 Also, since Galaxy initiates a new ImageJ2 session with each tool execution, initial images are uploaded to ImageJ2 and resulting images are saved for each tool execution.